Nature Sanctuary Expedition

-After about two hours on the river you will return to your host’s house for delicious typical lunch.
-You’ll try their homegrown and homemade food cooked in a wood oven and, with the help of your guide, practice some Spanish with them.
-After your meal you’ll get some hands on experience as you help make a traditional dessert to enjoy.
+After about two hours on the river, you will return to your host’s house for a delicious traditional lunch.
+You’ll try their homegrown and homemade food cooked over a wood stove and, with the help of your guide, practice some Spanish with them.
+After your meal you’ll get some hands-on experience as you help make a traditional dessert to enjoy.

-This tour is not physically challenging and appropriate for everyone.
-Note: Each child under 12 must be accompanied by 1 adult.
+This tour is not physically challenging and is appropriate for everyone.
+Note: Each child under 12 must be accompanied by an adult.

-Included: Bilingual naturalist guide, 4×4 transportation, beverages and snacks, boat ride, safety equipment, poncho, typical lunch and visit to indigenous tribe
+Included: bilingual naturalist guide, 4×4 transportation, beverages and snacks, boat ride, safety equipment, poncho, traditional lunch, visit to indigenous tribe.

-What to bring: Light, comfortable clothing, sandals or tennis shoes, binoculars, camera, sunscreen lotion and insect repellent
+What to bring: light, comfortable clothing, sandals or tennis shoes, binoculars, camera, sunscreen, insect repellent.